EU agrees on sanctions on Hamas, violent West Bank settlers

-BRUSSELS - European Union foreign ministers agreed in principle on Monday to impose sanctions on Israeli settlers for attacking Palestinians in the West Bank and to add further sanctions on members of Palestinian Islamist group Hamas.
+BRUSSELS – European Union foreign ministers agreed in principle on March 18 to impose sanctions on Israeli settlers for attacking Palestinians in the West Bank and to add further sanctions on members of Palestinian militant group Hamas.

 The decision marked the first time that the EU’s 27 member countries had agreed to sanction violent Israeli settlers, following in the footsteps of the United States and Britain.